- 1 Comprehensiveness

-For lymph nodes taken for potential breast cancer metastasis, find out and report the procurement time and the time when put in formalin.[notes 2]
+For lymph nodes taken for potential breast cancer metastasis, find out and report the procurement time and the time when put in formalin.[note 2]

 - Measure the dimensions.
 For a lymph node with minimal surrounding fatty tissue, measure the greatest dimension (or 3 dimensions).
 For specimens with substantial amount of fatty tissue, measure the specimen in 3 dimensions, and measure the greatest dimension seen for individual lymph nodes therein after serial sectioning.

 - Find as many lymph nodes as you can in a specimen.
 Good locations to start include the presumed lymphatic drainage directions from a tumor, as well as when following the lymphatic directions from the vascular margins of a specimen.
 Serially section fatty tissue into slices that are thin enough to be palpated for small ovoid resistances.
 If you still have trouble finding enough lymph nodes, put fatty tissue in a vinegar and acetic acid solution made for the purpose of turning lymph nodes pale/white as well as making them more firm for palpation.
 Colon tumors are sometimes tattooed during endoscopy, and in such cases the tatoo ink often stains lymph nodes as well.